-A CBC test usually helps your doctor get a better idea of any illnesses you may be suffering from, and may also help him diagnose fatigue, weakness, infections and other deficiency conditions such as anaemia.
-Infact, a CBC test is probably the first test recommended during pregnancy.
+A CBC test usually helps your doctor get a better idea of any illnesses you may be suffering from, and may also help him diagnose fatigue, weakness, infections and other deficiency conditions such as anemia.
+In fact, a CBC test is probably the first maternal blood test recommended during pregnancy.

 A CBC test during pregnancy is required for several reasons including: